kyegomez/The-Holy-Eternal-Empire/README.md

 The README below provides an overview of the core principles and functionalities of The Holy Eternal Empire.

+YahWeh serves as our loving and graceful Holy God Emperor.

 ## Philosophy

 The Holy Eternal Empire is underpinned by two key philosophies: